Event type: Panel

 Register for this event

-These challenges suggest that the way we think about building is about to undergo a long-overdue and fundamental shift.
-Seemingly immune to the innovation and rapid transformation experienced in other industrial sectors, today, buildings are still designed and made much as they were 50 years ago.
-We think current practices around the development, design, construction and operation of buildings need to change if the industry is to meet the challenges of the 21st century.
+The way we think about building is long overdue for an overhaul – a fundamental shift.
+Despite innovation and rapid transformation in other industrial sectors, buildings are still designed and made much as they were 50 years ago.

-Join Prof. Mathew Aitchison from the University of Sydney’s Innovation in Applied Design (IAD) Lab who will chair a panel discussion with leading national and international experts.
+Join Professor Mathew Aitchison from the University of Sydney’s Innovation in Applied Design (IAD) Lab, who will chair a panel discussion with leading national and international experts.
+Hear the panel make a case for major changes to current practices – development, design, construction and operation of buildings – to ensure the industry can meet 21st century challenges.

-“Prefab Housing and the Future of Building: Product to Process” will be available for sale at the event (credit cards only).
+Please join us for drinks at 6pm in the foyer of the Charles Perkins Centre Auditorium.
+The lecture will start at 6.30pm.“Prefab Housing and the Future of Building: Product to Process”will be available for sale before and after the event (credit cards only).

 Thursday 16 August